TUDelft-PRIME-Books/Linear-Algebra/Chapter2/SolutionSets.md

 The solution set for the two systems of equations from {prf:ref}`Ex:Solset:TwoPlanesinR3`.
 :::

-Note that, if we had changed the right hand side of our first equation to $a$ and the second one to anything but $2a$, the system would have had no solutions at all.
+Note that, if we had changed the right hand side of our first equation to $a$,  $a\neq0$, and the second one to anything but $2a$, the system would have had no solutions at all.
 The two equations would in that case describe two parallel planes.

 ::::